-- 1. This class action (the "Action") is brought under Sections 12 and 15 of the Securities Act of 1933 (the "Securities Act"), 15 U.S.C. §§ 771 and 770, Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 ("Exchange Act"), 15 U.S.C. §§78j(b), and 78t(a), the rules and regulations promulgated thereunder by the U.S. Securities and Exchange Commission ("SEC"), including Rule 10b-5, 17 C.F.R. §240.10b-5, and, alternatively, the Connecticut Unfair Trade Practices Act, Conn.
+- 1. This class action (the "Action") is brought under Sections 12 and 15 of the Securities Act of 1933 (the "Securities Act"), 15 U.S.C. §§ 77l and 77o, Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 ("Exchange Act"), 15 U.S.C. §§78j(b), and 78t(a), the rules and regulations promulgated thereunder by the U.S. Securities and Exchange Commission ("SEC"), including Rule 10b-5, 17 C.F.R. §240.10b-5, and, alternatively, the Connecticut Unfair Trade Practices Act, Conn.
 Gen. Stat. § 42-110a, et seq., and the New York Uniform Deceptive Trade Practices Act, Gen. Bus.
 Law § 349, et seq. - 2.
-Plaintiffs bring claims on behalf of all persons who purchased Genesis Yield securities (as defined below) offered and sold by non-party Genesis Global Capital, LLC ("Genesis Global Capital" or the "Company") during the period February 2, 2021 through November 16, 2022 (the "Class Period") who were damaged (the "Class").
+Plaintiffs bring claims on behalf of all persons who purchased Genesis Yield securities (as defined in Section IX, below) offered and sold by non-party Genesis Global Capital, LLC ("Genesis Global Capital" or the "Company") during the period February 2, 2021 through November 16, 2022 (the "Class Period") who were damaged (the "Class").

 - 3. Before and during the Class Period, Genesis Global Capital purported to be a part of a "full-service digital currency prime brokerage providing a single point of access for select qualified individuals and global institutional investors" and provided "a full suite of services global investors require to manage their digital asset portfolios." - 4.
-Genesis Global Capital's role in the "full-service digital currency prime brokerage" was raising capital for the greater conglomerate of companies operated by Defendants Digital Currency Group, Inc. ("DCG") and Barry Silbert ("Silbert"), by soliciting investment from individuals and entities into Genesis Global Capital's Genesis Yield securities (as defined below), to be invested by Genesis Global Capital and DCG.
-Members of the Class invested in Genesis Yield securities offered or sold by Genesis Global Capital by entering into standard form agreements (the "Genesis Yield Investment Agreements") whereby investors such as Plaintiffs agreed to tender their digital assets or cash to Genesis Global Capital in exchange for interest payments and the eventual return of the digital assets on demand. - 5.
-Genesis Global Capital pooled the digital assets it received pursuant to the Genesis Yield Investment Agreements and invested the digital assets pursuant to certain strategies designed to generate revenue for Genesis Global Capital and its affiliates, and to pay Genesis Global Capital's investors interest. - 6.
+Genesis Global Capital's role in the "full-service digital currency prime brokerage" was raising capital for the greater conglomerate of companies operated by Defendants Digital Currency Group, Inc. ("DCG") and Barry Silbert ("Silbert"), by offering and selling Genesis Global Capital's Genesis Yield securities (as defined in Section IX, below) to individuals and entities to be pooled and invested by Genesis Global Capital and DCG.
+Members of the Class invested in Genesis Yield securities offered or sold by Genesis Global Capital by entering into standard form agreements (the "Genesis Yield Investment Agreements") and then tendering digital assets or cash to Genesis Global Capital pursuant to either executed term sheets (for direct investors) or the terms presented to them via the Gemini Earn platform (for Gemini Earn investors).
+In exchange for their purchase of the Genesis Yield securities, members of the Class received interest payments and the promise of the eventual return of their digital assets on demand. - 5.
+Genesis Global Capital pooled investors' digital assets it received pursuant to the Genesis Yield Investment Agreements and invested the digital assets pursuant to certain strategies designed to generate revenue for Genesis Global Capital and its affiliates, and to pay Genesis Global Capital's investors interest. - 6.
 Defendant DCG is the parent entity of a conglomerate of subsidiaries that operate and invest in the digital currency, or crypto, market, including the Genesis-affiliated companies.
-At all times alleged herein DCG was the 100% owner of a holding company, Genesis Global Holdco, LLC ("GGH"), that was the 100% owner of the Genesis Global Capital.
+At all times alleged herein DCG was the 100% owner of a holding company, Genesis Global Holdco, LLC ("GGH"), that was the 100% owner of the Genesis Global Capital, which was the Company's sole managing member.
 GGH does not operate any business separate from Genesis Global Capital and its other operating subsidiaries.
-GGH and Genesis Global Capital do not have separate boards.
+GGH and Genesis Global Capital do not have separate boards and the board members of GGH through GGH's board controlled and managed the day to day affairs of the Company.
 GGH is a sister company of Genesis Global Trading, Inc. ("GGT"), which is 100% owned by DCG and engaged in crypto trading, derivatives, and custody services.
+GGH and Genesis Global Capital had no independent board of directors until after June 30, 2022.
+Instead, non-party [GGT's] board of directors heard matters pertaining to Genesis Holdco and Genesis Capital through at least June 30, 2022.